publiclab/plots2/README.md

 `curl -L https://get.rvm.io | bash -s stable`

 **Note:** At this point during the process, you may want to log out and log back in, or open a new terminal window; RVM will then properly load in your environment.

 **Ubuntu users:** You may need to enable `Run command as a login shell` in Ubuntu's Terminal, under Profile Preferences > Title and Command.
 Then close the terminal and reopen it.
+You may also want to run `source ~/.rvm/scripts/rvm` to load RVM.

 Then, use RVM to install version 2.1.2 of Ruby. (v1.9.3+ should also work):